eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 The final part of Project 1 is to create a set of external views for displaying the data you have loaded into your data tables.
 The views you create must have the exact same schema as the public dataset.
 This means that the column names and data types must match exactly.
 You will need to write 2 SQL scripts for this part: `createViews.sql` (to create the views and load data into them) and `dropViews.sql` (to drop/destroy the views).
 You should have a total of 5 views named as follows:

 - View_User_Information
 - View_Are_Friends
 - View_Photo_Information
 - View_Event_Information
 - View_Tag_Information

 Any use of the keyword `project1` in code or comment in your `createViews.sql` will cause your submission to automatically fail on the Autograder.
 This is to prevent any potential cheating.
 Please be cautious of this as you develop your solutions.

 Once you have written these two files, you should be able to run the commands below several times sequentially without error.
-If you cannot do this (i.e. if SQL\*PLUS reports errors), you are liable to fail tests on the Autograder.
+If you cannot do this (i.e. if SQL\*Plus reports errors), you are liable to fail tests on the Autograder.

 ```console?lang=bash&prompt=SQL>
 SQL> @createTables